CS-Skypper/eks-on-aws/README.md

 - Use Helm as Infrastructure-as-Code to release Kubernetes applications
 - Install Core Applications on Kubernetes Cluster like Prometheus, Grafana and others
 - Authenticate to AWS EKS Cluster effectively
-- Run CI/CD pipeline using Jenkins with Production setup & Github integration
+- Run CI pipeline using Jenkins with Production setup & Github integration
+- ArgoCD for deploying into the Kubernetes Cluster

 ---

-# README and notes
--

 _few words on the project_
 # EKS on AWS